Kids’ Recycled Planter from a Gatorade Bottle

 Other Recycling Projects for Kids

 Kids love making fun crafts to pass the time.
 Let them create their own “maker space” with items they can upcycle into masterpieces.
 Paper towel and toilet paper rolls, egg cartons, and other waste items make for excellent recycling projects for kids.
 Here are a few ideas for kids recycled item projects.

 - Take apart an old photo frame and let your kids redesign it.
 Use paint, decoupage, or other fun techniques.

 - Make some handmade paper by blending up your shred pile with a little water.
 Press the pulp down on a screen and press out the water with a sponge.
 Set aside to dry and enjoy the fun new look and texture.

 - Turn seashells and river rocks into garden plant markers and row markers.
 Paint them to personalize.

 - Make a homemade fairy garden out of items in your recycling bin.
 Use your hot glue gun and your imagination!

 These children’s plastic bottle flower pot craft planters worked out well all season long and our herb garden even outgrew some of the pots!

 Do you know of any other recycled crafts for kids?
-Please be sure to share your Earth Day projects for preschool and up with a picture in our comments below!
-We’d love to try your fun crafts for kids during quarantine and beyond.
+Please be sure to share your garden craft ideas and kids’ recycling projects in our comments below!
+We’d love to try your fun crafts for kids in the garden and beyond.